slowave-ai/slowave/README.md

 ---

-AI agents have large context windows, but that context ends with the session.
+AI agents have large context windows, but that context ends with your current session.
-Open a new terminal, switch from Claude Code to Codex, or return next week and you reconstruct the same decisions, constraints, and failed attempts.
+Open a new session, switch from Claude Code to Codex, and you reconstruct the same decisions, constraints, and failed attempts.

-Slowave gives configured agents one local, shared memory.
-The agent decides what is worth preserving; Slowave keeps it scoped, retrievable, auditable, and updatable over time.
+Slowave gives your agents one local, shared memory.
+The agent decides what is worth preserving.
+Slowave keeps it scoped, retrievable, auditable over time.

 - **Keep context across tasks**: Your agents can reuse recorded decisions, preferences, constraints, and lessons instead of making you repeat them.
 - **Improves with use:** Useful memories strengthen, irrelevant ones lose priority, stale knowledge can be suppressed or superseded.
 - **Learns from experience:** Decisions, outcomes, and multi-step solutions can become reusable memories and procedures.
 - **Runs locally:** Slowave stores memory in SQLite and does not send it to a hosted memory service.
-- **No separate LLM required:** The memory core performs maintenance and retrieval without separate model calls or an LLM API key.
+- **No LLM API key:** The memory core performs maintenance and retrieval without LLM calls or an LLM API key.
 - **Inspectable:** Review memories, retrievals, feedback, procedures, and system activity in the local dashboard.

 Supported integrations include Claude Code, Codex, Cursor, Cline, Windsurf / Devin Desktop, OpenCode, and Claude Desktop.
 See [platform coverage and manual steps](#supported-clients).